cyberbotics/webots-doc/guide/transfer-to-your-own-robot.md

 rewrite the Webots include files you need, as in the "hemisson" example.
 In more complex cases, you will also need to write some C source files to be used as a replacement for the Webots "Controller" library, but running on the real robot.
-You should then recompile your Webots controller with your robot cross- compilation system and link it with your robot library.
+You should then recompile your Webots controller with your robot cross-compilation system and link it with your robot library.
 The resulting file should be uploaded onto the real robot for local execution.

 #### Examples